Skip to main content

 Company: Bristol-Myers Squibb Company

-Treatment for: Melanoma, Metastatic, Renal Cell Carcinoma, Colorectal Cancer, Hepatocellular Carcinoma, Non-Small Cell Lung Cancer, Malignant Pleural Mesothelioma
+Treatment for: Melanoma, Metastatic, Renal Cell Carcinoma, Colorectal Cancer, Hepatocellular Carcinoma, Non Small Cell Lung Cancer, Malignant Pleural Mesothelioma, Esophageal Carcinoma

-Yervoy (ipilimumab) is a human cytotoxic T-lymphocyte antigen 4 (CTLA-4)-blocking antibody indicated for the treatment of melanoma.
-Yervoy is also used in combination with Opdivo (nivolumab) for the treatment of advanced renal cell carcinoma, microsatellite instability high (MSI-H) or mismatch repair deficient (dMMR) metastatic colorectal cancer, hepatocellular carcinoma, non-small cell lung cancer, and malignant pleural mesothelioma.
+Yervoy (ipilimumab) is a human cytotoxic T-lymphocyte antigen 4 (CTLA-4)-blocking antibody used for the treatment of melanoma, and in combination with Opdivo (nivolumab) for the treatment of renal cell carcinoma, MSI-H or dMMR metastatic colorectal cancer, hepatocellular carcinoma, non-small cell lung cancer, malignant pleural mesothelioma, and esophageal cancer.

 Development timeline for Yervoy